mne-tools/mne-cpp/doc/gh-pages/pages/install/buildguide_dynamic.md

 ## Test the Build

+You might have to add the folders inclduing the Qt libraries to your OS's corresponding environment variables.
 In order to run the examples you must download the MNE-Sample-Data-Set from [here](https://osf.io/86qa2/download){:target="_blank" rel="noopener"} and extract the files to `mne-cpp/bin/MNE-sample-data`.
 Once finished you can try to run one of the examples, e.g., ex_disp3D.
 If the build was successfull the example should start and display a window including a 3D brain as well as a source localization result.